MonashBioinformaticsPlatform/varistran/README.md

 ## Install

-Varistran is most easily installed from Github using devtools:
+Varistran is most easily installed from GitHub using devtools:

 ```
 library(devtools)